 Kristopher Del Campo, chairman of the conservative Young Americans for Freedom (YAF) organization at DePaul, was placed on judicial probation after the online publication of 13 students’ names involved in vandalizing an anti-abortion rights display.

 In a Feb.
 27 email posted on the Foundation for Individual Rights in Education’s website, Dean of Students Art Munin notified Del Campo that he had been placed on judicial probation until Summer Quarter 2013 for “Disorderly, Violent, Intimidating or Dangerous Behavior to Self or Others” as well as failing to comply with DePaul’s judicial process compliance, both cited as violations of DePaul’s Code of Student Responsibility.
-“Any further infractions of the Code of Student Responsibility during your probationary period may result in additional disciplinary action including removal from the university,” wrote Munin.
+“Any further infractions of the Code of Student Responsibility during your probationary period may result in additional disciplinary action including removal from the university,” Munin wrote.

 Cindy Lawson, vice president of public relations and communications at DePaul, confirmed that Del Campo received the list of students as per item 7 of the “Student Rights Within the Judicial Review Process” section of DePaul’s Code of Student Responsibility.
 Item 7 is “the right to have reasonable access to information specific to one’s case.”
-However, Lawson stated that it is not standard Public Safety policy to publicly release students’ names after the judicial review process except to any involved parties, in this case including Del Campo.
+However, Lawson said that it is not standard Public Safety policy to publicly release students’ names after the judicial review process except to any involved parties, in this case including Del Campo.

 The national YAF website published the list of students involved in the vandalism in an article Feb.
 5. Although Del Campo has not admitted to releasing the report naming the students to the YAF website, the Feb.
-27 email written by Munin reiterates the no contact restriction of the 13 students “named in the Public Safety Supplemental Report (Case #N13-01-52) that (he was) were given by Dominic Rollins, Assistant Dean of Students.”
+27 email written by Munin reiterates the no-contact restriction of the 13 students “named in the Public Safety Supplemental Report (Case #N13-01-52) that (he was) were given by Dominic Rollins, Assistant Dean of Students.”

 DePaul’s definition of “Disorderly, Violent, Intimidating or Dangerous Behavior to Self or Others” includes “causing significant emotional harm, bullying, and/or endangering the safety, health or life of any person on campus through actions or words.”
 One of the students involved in the anti-abortion display removal, who spoke in the Feb.
 11 issue The DePaulia on the condition of anonymity, said he or she had “lost count” of the online threats directed to the students involved, which describe “bringing us to justice, we should pay.”
 The student said the public release of the names “has created an unsafe environment based on threats (and) comments we have been receiving, and DePaul is liable for that.”

 Del Campo declined to comment when contacted by The DePaulia.
 Brendan Newell, vice chairman of DePaul’s YAF chapter, said the national YAF organization and FIRE advised the group not to comment until further notice.
-“None of the members including Kris are going to respond until YAF national believes it is the right time,” said Newell.
+“None of the members including Kris are going to respond until YAF national believes it is the right time,” Newell said.
 However, Del Campo told Radio Fox News that he “lost (his) dignity as a person” and that he is speaking out because he doesn’t want other conservatives to go through the same ordeal.
 “They told me I couldn’t say anything and I had to keep all of this confidential,” Del Campo told Radio Fox News.
 “The dean told me not to fight … He told me it wasn’t worth it – that I just have 13 weeks left at the university.
 But I’m going to fight this.
 This is wrong.
 This university has a problem with free speech rights and this time they met a challenger who is not backing down.”

 The latest development stems from an incident that occurred Jan.
 22 when students threw away 500 blue and pink flags symbolizing U.S. abortions set up in DePaul’s Lincoln Park quad by YAF members on the 40th anniversary of Roe v.
 Wade Supreme Court decision, which legalized abortion.